emicklei/gmig/README.md

 ### export project-iam-policy [project]

 Generate a new migration by reading all the IAM policy binding from the current infrastructure of the project.

-    gmig export project-iam-policy my-production-project
+    gmig export --set-last-migration project-iam-policy my-production-project

 ## Example: Add service account